tarun36rocker/tarun36rocker/README.md

 - 📫 How to reach me: Click on the above social media pop-ups or contact me directly on this mail : tarun36rocker@gmail.com

-- 😄 Pronouns: No specific pronoun to describe me , if there was one i would say unique 😄
+- 😄 A Word to Describe Me : There is NO specific word to describe me to be honest , if there was one i would say Unique 😄

 - ⚡ Fun fact: I have long fingers